Algorithm Configuration for Structured Pfaffian Settings: Pfaffian GJ framework for data-driven algorithm design

 \subsection{Pfaffian GJ Algorithm}

 We now present a formal definition of the \textit{Pfaffian GJ algorithm}, which shares similarities with the GJ algorithm but extends its capabilities to compute Pfaffian functions as intermediate values, in addition to basic operators and conditional statements.
-This improvement makes the Pfaffian GJ algorithm significantly more versatile compared to the classical GJ framework. \begin{definition}[Pfaffian GJ algorithm] A Pfaffian GJ algorithm $\Gamma$ operates on real-valued inputs $\boldsymbol{a} \in \cA \subseteq \bbR^d$, and can perform three types of operations: \begin{itemize} \item Arithmetic operators of the form $v'' = v \odot v'$, where $\odot \in \{ +, -, \times, \div\}$. \item Pfaffian operators of the form $v'' = \eta(v)$, where $\eta: \bbR \rightarrow \bbR$ is a Pfaffian function. \item Conditional statements of the form ``$\text{if } v \geq 0 \dots \text{ else } \dots$''. \end{itemize} Here $v$ and $v'$ are either inputs or (intermediate) values previously computed by the algorithm. \end{definition}
+This improvement makes the Pfaffian GJ algorithm significantly more versatile compared to the classical GJ framework. \begin{definition}[Pfaffian GJ algorithm] A Pfaffian GJ algorithm $\Gamma$ operates on real-valued inputs $\boldsymbol{a} { =(a_1,\dots,a_d)} \in \cA \subseteq \bbR^d$, and can perform three types of operations: \begin{itemize} \item Arithmetic operators of the form $v'' = v \odot v'$, where $\odot \in \{ +, -, \times, \div\}$. \item Pfaffian operators of the form $v'' = \eta(v)$, where $\eta: \bbR \rightarrow \bbR$ is a Pfaffian function. \item Conditional statements of the form ``$\text{if } v \geq 0 \dots \text{ else } \dots$''. \end{itemize} Here $v$ and $v'$ are either inputs {($a_1,\dots,$ or $a_d$)} or (intermediate) values previously computed by the algorithm. \end{definition} { The main difference between the classical GJ algorithm \citep{goldberg1993bounding, bartlett2022generalization} and our Pfaffian GJ algorithm is that we allow unary Pfaffian operators in the algorithmic computation.
+By leveraging the fundamental properties of Pfaffian chains and functions, we can easily show that all intermediate functions computed by a specific Pfaffian GJ algorithm come from the same Pfaffian chain (see Appendix \ref{sec:paffian-basic-properties}} for details).
+Therefore, for a Pfaffian GJ algorithm $\Gamma$, we can define a Pfaffian chain $\cC$ corresponding to $\Gamma$, as formalized below. }

-{ \begin{definition}[Pfaffian chain associated with Pfaffian GJ algorithm] Given a Pfaffian GJ algorithm $\Gamma$ operating on real-valued inputs $\boldsymbol{a} \in \cA \subseteq \bbR^d$, we say that a Pfaffian chain $\cC$ is associated with $\Gamma$ if all the intermediate values computed by $\Gamma$ is a Pfaffian function from the chain $\cC$. \end{definition} }
+\begin{definition}[Pfaffian chain associated with Pfaffian GJ algorithm] Given a Pfaffian GJ algorithm $\Gamma$ operating on real-valued inputs $\boldsymbol{a} \in \cA \subseteq \bbR^d$, we say that a Pfaffian chain $\cC$ is associated with $\Gamma$ if all the intermediate values computed by $\Gamma$ {are Pfaffian functions} from the chain $\cC$. \end{definition}

-{ The main difference between the classical GJ algorithm \cite{goldberg1993bounding, bartlett2022generalization} and the Pfaffian GJ algorithm is that the latter allows Pfaffian operators in its computation.
-By leveraging the fundamental properties of Pfaffian chains and functions, we can easily show that all intermediate functions computed by a specific Pfaffian GJ algorithm come from the same Pfaffian chain (see Appendix \ref{sec:paffian-basic-properties} for details).
-This remarkable property enables us to control the complexity of the Pfaffian GJ algorithm by controlling the complexity of the corresponding Pfaffian chain.
-We formalize this claim in the following lemma.}
+This remarkable property enables us to control the complexity of the Pfaffian GJ algorithm $\Gamma$ by controlling the complexity of the corresponding Pfaffian chain $\cC$.
+We formalize this claim in the following lemma.

 \begin{lemma} For any Pfaffian GJ algorithm $\Gamma$ involving a finite number of operations, there is a Pfaffian chain $\cC$ of finite length associated with $\Gamma$. \end{lemma}